rackerlabs/rackspace-how-to/content/cloud-servers/restart-apache.md

 **Note**: Before you follow the steps in the instructions and make any changes to your configuration files, we recommend that you back up the existing files.

-First start by checking the syntax:
+### Check the syntax

+The cause of the error might simply be a misspelled word or a dot (.) that's out of place.
+Run the following command to check the syntax:

-# httpd –S
+    httpd –S

-The output you want to see is:
+You should see the following output:

     Syntax OK

-If you receive an error message, you need to address the error before you attempt to restart Apache.
-The cause of the error might simply be a misspelled word or a dot (.) that's out of place, as shown in the following example output:
+If you receive an error message similar to the one in the following example output, you need to address the error before you attempt to restart Apache:

     Syntax error on line 51 of /etc/httpd/conf/httpd.conf:
     Invalid command 'erverRoot', perhaps misspelled or defined by a module not included in the server configuration

 If you resolve those errors and Apache still doesn't restart, check the Apache error logs.
 It might be helpful to use two windows.
 In one window, tail the error log by running the following command:

-    # tail –f /var/log/httpd/error _log
+    tail –f /var/log/httpd/error _log

 In the other window, attempt to restart Apache by running the following
 command:

-    # /etc/init.d/httpd restart
+    /etc/init.d/httpd restart

 Watch the first window while restarting Apache.
 This enables you to see any errors that are being generated to the logs.